geoschem/gcpy/docs/source/Guide-to-Useful-Capabilities.rst

    :align: center

 :ref:`Click here <single-panel>` for an example single panel plotting script.
-:ref:`Click here <plot>` for detailed documentation for :code:`single_panel()`.
+:ref:`Click here <plot-single-panel>` for detailed documentation for :code:`single_panel()`.

 .. _capabilities-spatial-sixpanel:

-Six Panel Comparison Plots
+Six-panel comparison plots
 --------------------------

-Six panel plots are used to compare results across two different model runs.
+Six-panel plots are used to compare results across two different model runs.
 Single level and zonal mean plotting options are both available.
 The two model runs do not need to be the same resolution or even the same grid type (GEOS-Chem Classic and GCHP output can be mixed at will).